ssorto/midterm-system-arch/README.md

 ## Pseudocode Reference
 Diagram has high-level pseudocode, for a more detailed breakdown refer to the pseudocode file (pseudocode.md), which includes:

-* Context for sto
+* Context for game inspiration.
-* Survey design logic
+* Survey design logic.

 ===